Eiko-Eira/MaMIDI/README.md

-# MaMIDI - A Manual-Advance Human-Like MIDI Player
+# MaMIDI - A MIDI Human-Like MIDI Player
 Made By Eikovo

-# Current Version: v1.1.0
+# Current Version: v2.0.1
 # About
 This is an AutoHotkey script designed for Virtual pianos to mimic humans and the micro-delays.
 The purpose of the script is to give users the ability to manually control with "=" to play next notes instead of relying on auto and BPM which usually mess up songs.
 It also emulates micro-delays in Chords to show a more human-like playing.